WellFiredDevelopment/dotGuacamoleDocumentation/sphinx/source/api/classes/class_wellfired_guacamole_data_mathutil.rst

     **Description**

-        Returns tru if a is almost the same value as b, using a d of 0.0001f
+        Returns true if a is almost the same value as b, using a d of 0.0001f

     **Parameters**